How to resolve font problems during Word to PDF or image conversion?

 You can download a complete working sample from GitHub.

-Event to set alternate font without installing in machine
+Event to set alternate font without installing it on the machine

-You can also use any other alternate fonts without installing during Word to PDF/Image conversion.
+You can also use any other alternate fonts without installing them during Word to PDF/Image conversion.

 C#: